-Pumpkin Creme Brulee is a creamy, light dessert and a perfect ending to a large meal.
+Pumpkin Creme Brulee is a creamy, light dessert and a perfect ending to a large meal or a weekend treat.
+It’s a lovely pumpkin dessert perfect for fall.

 Pumpkin Creme Brulee